 Smiling during the interview can help you come across as friendly and approachable.

-If your hands feel sweaty or shaky, it may help to acknowledge it and say you're feeling nervous.
+If your hands feel sweaty or shaky, it may help to acknowledge it and say you are feeling nervous.

 Ask the interviewer if you do not understand a question.

-It's best to be honest and say you do not know or that you've forgotten what you were going to say.
+Be honest and say if you do not know or have forgotten what you were going to say.
 If you pretend to know something, they may ask another question about it.
 Honesty is a good quality in an employee.

 Try not to panic if you make a mistake.
 It does not mean you will not get the job.
 Explain that you made a mistake and ask if you can try answering the question again.